crmoorhead/image_toolbox/README.md

 # image_toolbox

 A collection of tools useful for image manipulation and creation of data augmentation policies.
+It is important to note that all transformations treat an image as an array that contains integer values between 0 and 255, although in certain circumstances non-integer values in this range are valid as the functions will output in integer values only.
+When passing into training, however, these arrays are normalised by dividing through by 255.

 ## Image interaction